ta10101/BroNode/README.md

 Private images are available from here: https://github.com/Holo-Host/pioneer/pkgs/container/pioneer

-`docker login` needs a *classic* github personal access token with `read:packages` access on the Pioneer repo.
+`docker login ghcr.io` needs a *classic* github personal access token with `read:packages` access on the Pioneer repo.
+This token will need to be passed instead of the password.

 ```sh
 docker login ghcr.io